Every Thought is a Decision

 How to successfully manage every first impression

-In our program we teach how to relate to your client or employee in the all-important first five minutes of every interaction.
-You have heard the saying I am sure, that first impression are lasting impressions.
-The first five minutes of any relationship sets the tone for that presentation or that day.
-Being able to create a positive working relationship with anyone in the first five minutes will set the stage for a highly productive relationship for your presentation or for the day in the workplace.
-This is not a difficult thing to do, it just takes some understanding of the people you are relating to and using creative thinking and communication.
+In our program, we teach how to relate to your client or employee in the all-important first five minutes of every interaction.
+You have heard the saying, I am sure, that first impressions are lasting impressions.
+The first five minutes of any relationship set the tone for that presentation or that day.
+Creating a positive working relationship with anyone in the first five minutes will set the stage for a highly productive relationship for your presentation or the day in the workplace.
+This is not a difficult thing to do; it just takes some understanding of the people you relate to and uses creative thinking and communication.
 Here three easy steps to creating lasting first impressions every time:

-- Compliments – “One of the best things about having you on the team is that I can count on you”.
+- Compliments – “One of the best things about having you on the team is that I can count on you.”
 Compliments create positive responses, which in turn create working relationships or closed sales.
-In sales it creates an open mind accepting your sales presentation.
+In sales, it creates an open mind accepting your sales presentation.
 Too many salespeople make the mistake of making their presentation before the mind is open.
-The prospect is questioning everything you say in their mind, not verbally, but in their mind and will come to a conclusion based on how many negative decisions they make, not positive.
+The prospect is questioning everything you say in their mind, not verbally, but in their minds, and will conclude based on how many negative decisions they make, not positive.

 - Appearance and body language – Eye contact, handshakes, and hand placement, leaning into conversation all play key roles in nonverbal communication.
-That said, with so many introductions and meetings made virtually through web conferencing and the phone, other factors including tone of voice, choice of words, pauses, pace and volume of your words, and more vital than ever.
-If I talk long, and then hesitate or have hesitations, the person wonders if you are afraid of what you are going to say, or not confident.
+That said, with so many introductions and meetings made virtually through web conferencing and the phone, other factors, including tone of voice, choice of words, pauses, pace, and volume of your words, and more vital than ever.
+If I talk long and then hesitate or have hesitations, the person wonders if you are afraid of what you will say or not confident.

 How do you plug it in?

 You may be saying to yourself, “these are great insights, but how do I actually change my own behavior and make it stick?”
 Here is the key, it takes 28 days to form a new habit and you have to work it.
 Here is an approach that will help you make a change: